shyrodgau/imbraw2dng/README.md

 OriginalRawFilename to the name of the RAW inputfile.
 That way you can name the DNG file whatever you like without losing any of the original information.

 New: you can do a step-by-step walk with a preview of the raw file.
 For that, check the `Single Step with preview` checkbox.
 On each file, you can select if you want to process or skip it and also if this same action should be applied to the rest of your currently selected files.
-When you check the
-`Add separate download link for each file` checkbox, then the files can be downloaded again (after the download that will be done automatically in the processing).
-It may cost memory to keep all these so I do not do it any more by default - you can always select the file(s) simply again.

 ### Browsing on the ImBack